deepjoy10x/aboUTME/README.md

 If the actual close time is more than the threshold, the SmartApp assumes that this is a false report, and won't really open the garage door when its state next change to present.

+Refer to the above section about how to install this SmartApp.